Iteration-complexity of an inner accelerated inexact proximal augmented Lagrangian method based on the classical Lagrangian function: The IAIPAL method

 This section is divided into three subsections.
-The first one discusses the problem of interest, describes the main assumptions made on it, and outlines the IAPIAL method.
-Subsection~\ref{Sec:static-IPAAL} presents the S-IAPIAL method and its main iteration-complexity result.
-Subsection~\ref{Sec:dynamic-IPAAL} presents the IAPIAL method and its overall ACG iteration-complexity result.
+The first one discusses the problem of interest and describes the main assumptions made on it.
+Subsection~\ref{Sec:static-IPAAL} presents S-IAIPAL and its main iteration-complexity result.
+Subsection~\ref{Sec:dynamic-IPAAL} presents IAIPAL and its overall ACG iteration-complexity result.